Sebix12/WingBird/README.md

 # Get started
 Before we get started building web applications with this WingBird, here is a quick explanation of what is going on inside the provided example file `index.bat`

+> [!WARNING]
+> This example is outdated.
+But the core concept remains the same.

 Here is how the file looks like in the beginning:
 ```bat